 Statistical analysis

-The data obtained from present study was analysed using one-way Analysis of Variance (ANOVA) to evaluate the effects of treatment.
+The data obtained from present study was entered in Microsoft Excel Sheet Version 16 and then data was cleaned.
+The data was further exported to IBM SPSS version 21 and the normality of the data was checked using shapiro-wilk test.
+Further, the data was analysed using one-way Analysis of Variance (ANOVA) to evaluate the effects of treatment.
 The statistical analysis was performed using SPSS version 21.0 (IBM Corp., Armonk, NY, USA).
 Duncan’s Multiple Range Test (DMRT) was used as the post-hoc test for multiple comparisons among group means as described by Kramer (1957).

+Proximate analysis